 - 2 teaspoons baking powder

-- prepare muffin tin by spraying well with baking spray
+- Preheat the oven to 350 degrees.
+Prepare a muffin tin by spraying it well with baking spray.

-- add the softened butter and mix with a hand mixer until creamed together
+- In a large bowl whisk together lemon zest and sugar.
+Add the softened butter and mix with a hand mixer until creamed together.
+Add the eggs and vanilla, then beat well.

-- add half the flour, the baking powder and salt to the bowl and mix
+- Add half the flour, the baking powder and salt to the mixing bowl and mix until incorporated.
+Then add half the milk/lemon juice mixture and mix until just incorporated.
+Repeat with remaining flour and milk mixtures.

-- once everything is just combined, add the poppy seeds and mix through with a spatula
+- Once everything is combined, add the poppy seeds and fold into the batter.

 Want to make these now?
 Are you missing some ingredients?
 Amazon Now can get them to you in a few hours, Instacart can get them to you today.
 Or add them to your Peapod grocery list and don't be stuck without them again!